01-edu/public/subjects/mini-framework/README.md

 - Explanation on the features of your framework
 - Code examples and explanations on how to:
-  - create an element
+  - Create an element
-  - create an event
+  - Create an event
-  - nest elements
+  - Nest elements
-  - add attributes to an element
+  - Add attributes to an element
 - Explanation on why things work the way they work

 #### Abstracting the DOM